|Title:||The Causal Impact of Attending a Career-Technical High School on Student Achievement, High School Graduation, and College Enrollment|

-Research Design and Methods: Researchers will use a "fuzzy" regression discontinuity (RD) design using admissions data from the CTHSS and administrative data from the CSDE to estimate the effects of attending a CTHSS school on student outcomes.
-In addition, researchers will develop a standardized tool to collect primary data on the quality of CTE delivery in all CTHSS schools and a subset of control schools.
-Public school budget data will also be collected and compiled for both treatment and control schools to provide a cost analysis.
+Research Design and Methods: Researchers use a "fuzzy" regression discontinuity (RD) design using admissions data from the CTHSS and administrative data from the CSDE to estimate the effects of attending a CTHSS school on student outcomes.
+In addition, researchers developed a standardized tool to collect primary data on the quality of CTE delivery in all CTHSS schools and a subset of control schools.
+Public school budget data were collected and compiled for both treatment and control schools to provide a cost analysis.

 Control Condition: The control group consists of students who just missed the admissions cutoff score for attending a CTHSS school and attended another high school instead.

 Key Measures: Researchers use continuous scores for the CTHSS application criteria, indicators of whether a student was admitted to a CTHSS school and administrative data on student demographics and school characteristics.
 Student-level outcomes include proximal measures of attendance, discipline, and state test scores, as well as more distal measures of high-school graduation, college enrollment, and degree or certificate completion.
 Protocols for school observations and interviews regarding CTE delivery (e.g., number of CTE programs, industry credentials, and work-based learning opportunities offered) were developed.